vakabus/rumipsem/ARCHITECTURE.md

     * can load gziped JSON with instruction addresses and register values created with GDB and real HW / Qemu
     * has hooks in registers, so that register reads and writes can be checked
     * checks for jumps to null and too many nops in succession

+# Code documentation

+A documentation is inside the actual source code.
+You can also access it by running `cargo doc`, but there's not much of it, because almost everything is internal and not exported.